Speakers Corner (TV series): History

-In May 2022, ZoomerMedia, a company run by former CHUM Limited executive and Citytv co-founder Moses Znaimer, launched the VoxBox booth at the ZoomerPlex in Liberty Village, effectively reviving the Speaker's Corner format.
+14 years after the cancellation of Speakers Corner, ZoomerMedia, a company run by former CHUM Limited executive and Citytv co-founder Moses Znaimer, launched the VoxBox booth in May 2022 at the ZoomerPlex in Liberty Village, effectively reviving the original Speakers Corner format.
 The booth, like its predecessor, costs a dollar and proceeds go to charity.

 Operation

 Each Speakers Corner booth consisted of a video camera, recording technology and in most cases a coin slot.
 Any member of the general public could enter a Speakers Corner booth, deposit a coin (normally one dollar), then record a short video segment on any topic.
 Each segment was limited to a maximum of two minutes, but the content was determined by the person using the booth.

 Typically, the Speakers Corner Alberta (as well as the ones in London, Ontario) booths were free, offered a few questions, and usually had a limit of 60 seconds.

 The show's producers then reviewed the booth recordings and selected the "compelling" segments.

 The broadcast segments traditionally were presented in a campy atmosphere, with each segment (such as "rants", "complaints", "kudos", etc.) being introduced over clips of B-grade 1950s and 1960s sci-fi movies.
 Later in the show's run, however, it took on a more polished feel, and included text messages on-screen from viewers during broadcast.

 Money collected from the Speakers Corner booths went to charity.